 Stiff resistance from Spartan citizen-soldiers not only effectively broke the Persian invasion of Greece, but it also threw the Persian tyrant into a rage.
 So angry was Xerxes, that he had the corpse of King Leonidas I beheaded and crucified.
 Herodotus notes that this is in stark contrast to the Persian custom of revering valiant warriors.
 40 years after the battle, the Spartans returned the bones of King Leonidas I for a proper burial.

-The Battle of Thermopylae is arguably the most famous ancient battle in the modern world.
+The Battle of Thermopylae is arguably the most famous ancient battle in the modern world, which is why this flag is often referred to as the Spartan flag.
 And while there’s no question that the Spartans lost this battle, people are inspired to this day by the 300 brave warriors who would have rather died than submit to the despotism of Persia.
 The victory of the Persians was the definition of Pyrrhic, with the Spartan soldiers immediately martyred and Greek troops rallying in their memory.
 There was little doubt in the minds of the Spartan warriors that they were facing certain death – yet they still fought to the last man, defending Greece long enough for a naval force to be formed to oppose the Persian armada.

 The Second Amendment Movement in the United States began to adopt this slogan as its own at the advent of the web, beginning to appear on websites in the 1990s.
 It’s not clear that the Texian forces waving “Come and Take It” on their flag knew what it meant or its origins.
 Outside of the Second Amendment Movement and other liberty movements, this iconic phrase has even popped up on sports jerseys.